 The time needed to complete and file this form will vary depending on individual circumstances.
-The estimated average time is:
+The estimated burden for tax exempt organizations filing this form is approved under OMB control number 1545-0047 and is included in the estimates shown in the instructions for their information return.